Watch a step-by-step guide on how to import from a spreadsheet file or follow the steps outlined below.

-- Choose File > Import > Import Delimited Text Data.
+- From the Menu Bar in Daylite, choose File > Import > Import Delimited Text Data.

 - In the import window, click the Browse button and locate the file you want to import.

-- Disable the checkbox labeled "Field names are on the first line." only if you wish to import data where the 'field names' are not on the first line in your file.
+- Disable the checkbox labelled "Field names are on the first line" only if there is no information on the first line of your file.

 Tip: Do not adjust the Field Wrapper fields unless the data you are importing has specific fields, such as <> or " ".

-- Complete the mapping.
+6. Complete the mapping.
+Each Source is a header from your List that needs to correspond with a field in Daylite.
+We do this by picking a Destination which will be the new Daylite field.
 You can add or remove entries from the mapping table by clicking the "+" or "-" button at the bottom of the pane.

 Tip: When you select a destination for certain source fields, a Unique checkbox appears.
 This is helpful when you want to see if the contact already exists.
 For a value being imported, if you place a check in the 'Unique' checkbox, the importer will check the Daylite database during the import, to see if that value already exists.
 If an identical value exists for each of the unique checkboxes in Daylite, that value is not imported into Daylite, and additional imported Values from the same row in the spreadsheet will be added to the matching record in Daylite.

-- Save your mapping profile, if desired (see below), and click the Import button.
+7. Save your mapping profile, if desired (see below)